 5. Optimize for mobile and desktop

-Responsive web design (pages that adapt to the user’s screen) is a fast and efficient way of delivering content to all of your users, but you need to remember that what looks like a few lines on desktop can require a lot of scrolling on mobile devices.
+Responsive web design (pages that adapt to the user’s screen) is a fast and efficient way to deliver content to all of your users, but you need to remember that what looks like a few lines on a desktop can require a lot of scrolling on mobile devices.

-Compare mobile and desktop heat maps to see if mobile users are missing important CTAs or spot any differences in behavior.
-You may need to design different interfaces for mobile and desktop to ensure good UX across all devices.
+Compare mobile and desktop heatmaps to spot any difference in behavior and see if mobile app users are missing important CTAs or other elements.
+You may need to design different user-friendly interfaces for mobile and desktop to ensure good UX across all devices.

-Heat map data looks impressive and will give you plenty of insight on its own, but you’ll get more out of it by combining it with other analytics, feedback, and UX design tools.
-Let me show you four examples:
+Heatmap data looks impressive and will give you plenty of insight on its own, but you’ll get more out of it by combining it with other analytics, feedback, and UX design tools.
+Let’s look at four examples:

 By combining traditional analytics with heatmap analytics, you can remove some of the guesswork and find out why your metrics occur.
 Got a page with lots of traffic that doesn’t convert?
-Then set up a heat map and start seeing what’s making people leave.
+Then set up a heatmap and start seeing what makes people leave.

-While heat maps help you visualize data from all your users at once, replays are created for each individual user.
-Instead of making assumptions about the clicking and scrolling you see on a heat map, try viewing some session replays to see how real people actually interact with the page.
+While heatmaps help you visualize data from all your users at once, recordings are created for each individual user.
+Instead of making assumptions about the clicking and scrolling you see on a heatmap, try viewing some session recordings to see how real people actually interact with the page.

 Quantitative (numerical data) is hugely important for making data-based UX decisions, but don’t overlook the value of qualitative (non-numerical) data.

-After you've used heat maps to reveal design issues on specific site pages, ask your users for UX feedback on each page and learn why they think is missing or you should change to help them reach their goals.
+After you've used heatmaps to reveal design issues on specific site pages, ask your users for UX feedback on each page to learn what they think is missing or what you should change to help them reach their goals.

 UX design and analysis